South Sentinel Island: Administration

-Politically, South Sentinel Island is part of Little Andaman Taluk.
+Politically, South Sentinel Island is part of Little Andaman Tehsil.

 In 2018, the Government of India excluded 29 islands—including South Sentinel—from the Restricted Area Permit (RAP) regime until 31 December 2022 in an effort to boost tourism.
 In November 2018, however, the government's Home ministry stated that the relaxation of the prohibition was intended only to allow researchers and anthropologists, with pre-approved clearance, to visit the Sentinel islands.

 Demographics

 The island is uninhabited but is sometimes used by diving expeditions on account of its remoteness and novelty factor.

 Fauna

 The South Sentinel Island Sanctuary (established in 1977) is home to coconut crabs, which have otherwise been extirpated from most of the Andamans aside from North Sentinel and Little Andaman.
 Huge numbers of pied imperial-pigeon (Ducula aenea) nest on the island; every March, thousands of them come from South and Little Andaman to nest on South Sentinel.
 Small numbers of Nicobar pigeon (Caloenas nicobarica) also nest on the island.
 One globally threatened bird, the Andaman crake (Rallina canningi) also occurs on the island.
 It is also a very important nesting habitat for the green sea turtle (Chelonia mydas); large "swarms" of turtles used to be seen in the past, but they have been significantly reduced following extensive poaching by trawlers.
 Small numbers of leatherback turtles (Dermochelys coriacea) also nest on the island.
 Two large reptile species are found on the island: the Andaman water monitor (Varanus salvator andamanensis) and the saltwater crocodile (Crocodylus porosus).
 The Andaman Islands day gecko (Phelsuma andamanense) is also found on the island.
 There are no terrestrial mammals on the island aside from the endemic Andaman horseshoe bat (Rhinolophus cognatus).